BankSinatra/Calculator-Android/README.md

 # Calculator-Android

+The calculator app solves the problems as you type them for quick typing functionality This app has basic calculator functions such as adding subtracting, multiplying, and subtracting.

-This app will have basic calculator functions such as adding subtracting, multiplication, and subtracting It will also have other functions such as square roots, and triganometry functions.
+This app is also planned to also have other functions such as squares, radicals, and triganometry functions at a later date.

+# Technologies Used:
+* Databinding
+* MVVM Architecture
+* ViewModel & LiveData